tryolabs/norfair/demos/motmetrics4norfair/README.md

 # Compute MOTChallenge metrics
-Demo on how to evaluate a Norfair tracker on the [MOTChallenge](https://motchallenge.net), using [py-motmetrics](https://github.com/cheind/py-motmetrics) library.
+Demo on how to evaluate a Norfair tracker on the [MOTChallenge](https://motchallenge.net).

 ## Instructions